 Tip 1: Maybe your PC is just too old?
 See if you can trade it in for something new and more powerful.
 Slow and glitching computers cause a lot of frustration and delay the working process.
 Getting equipment that doesn’t break your flow state can make a huge difference in your productivity and results.

 Tip 2: Work on your productivity and time management continuously, so that a slow computer won’t ruin your workday.
 Check out our productivity tips and time management tips articles and try the recommendations we share.
+Also we reccomend using some project management tools to stay organized.

 Check your internet quality.
 Measure the average speed.
 You can find many services online, such as SpeedTest, to do it.
 If you find that the speed is low, but the ping is high, you might need to consider a new internet provider or move your WiFi router closer to your home office.